eyanshu1997/nextcloud-backup/README.md

 - `DB_USER`: MySQL username
 - `DB_PASSWORD`: MySQL password
 - `BACKUP_USER`: System user to run the backup service (should have SSH keys and MySQL access)
-- `NTFS_COMPATIBILITY`: Set to "true" to skip NTFS-incompatible files (for Windows/NTFS drives)

 ### 2. Installation